coderbunker/skills-market/readme.md

 }
 ```

-## Unpack and run server
+## Start the server
-Unzip server folder, go into and execute
+Move back to the server folder and execute this command

 ```
-npm start
+npm run start
 ```

 ## API